Who is National Credit Adjusters?

 - National Credit Adjusters may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

 - National Credit Adjusters must be honest about who they are and what they are attempting to do.
 They must notify you that they are a debt collection company both orally and in writing.

 - National Credit Adjusters cannot threaten to have you arrested or imprisoned over unpaid debts.

 Avoid the phone.
 Never talk to a debt collector on the phone.
 The less they know about you, the better.

-Politely tell NCA it’s your policy to deal with everything in writing.
-Request a letter with the original debt information and then hang up.
-If they keep calling, send them a cease & desist letter.
+Politely tell National Credit Adjusters it’s your policy to deal with everything in writing.
+Ask for a letter with details about the original debt, then hang up.
+If they keep calling, send them a cease and desist letter.